9 Must-Have Grill Tools for Your Best Barbecue Ever

 Best Flavor-Enhancer: Silicone Brush

 Have you ever used a kitchen brush with brittle ends that break off and add strands to your recipe?
 You’re not alone.
 That is why we’ve added a silicone brush to our grill tool set so this never happens again.
-With its study bristles and easy-to-wash—and even dishwash—components, this is our new go-to for slathering on barbecue sauce and basting with marinades.
+With its sturdy bristles and easy-to-wash (even dishwasher-friendly) components, this is our new go-to for slathering on barbecue sauce and basting with marinades.
 (But be sure to mix up a new batch with the same marinade ingredients rather than using the same marinade that you used to soak raw meat to be completely food-safe.)

 Best Food Safety Savior: Instant-Read Thermometer